By: Marilyn L. Davis

 The BIG Picture: Too Many Puzzle Pieces

-- 50%: All I have to do for treatment
+- 50% is all I have to do for recovery to last.

 Create Concrete Plans for Now and Later